Koromogae - A seasonal custom

 Winter uniforms

-On the other hand, during the colder periods of the year, closed suits with long sleeves (usually black or dark blue) are typically worn by boys, and longer/thicker suits (usually dark) by girls.
-While in summer the fabrics are thinner, lighter, and softer, in winter the fabrics of the uniforms are thicker and consequently warmer.
-The winter “koromogae” usually begins on October 1st of each year.
+During the colder months of the year, boys typically wear closed suits with long sleeves, usually black or dark blue, and girls wear longer and thicker suits, usually dark as well.
+While summer fabrics are thinner, lighter, and softer, winter uniform fabrics are thicker and therefore warmer.
+The winter koromogae usually begins on October 1st of each year.

-It is worth noting that the seasons in Japan tend to be well-defined, unlike in other countries.
-Thus, there is not as much climatic unpredictability regarding sunny and rainy periods, drought and humidity, as in Brazil, for example, where it can rain on any day of the year depending on the region.
+It is worth noting that the seasons in Japan tend to be well-defined, unlike in many other countries.
+As a result, there is less climatic unpredictability around sunny and rainy periods, drought and humidity than in places like Brazil, where it can rain on almost any day of the year depending on the region.

 koromogae - Koromogae – A seasonal custom